hivellm/gov/minutes/0003/executive_summary.md

 # 📊 Minutes 0003 - Executive Summary

 ## 🎯 Session Overview
-**Minutes 0003** concluded on January 23, 2025, representing the second major prioritization session for the CMMV-Hive project.
+**Minutes 0003** concluded on January 23, 2025, representing the second major prioritization session for the HiveLLM project.
 This session introduced significant governance improvements including enhanced approval thresholds and a veto system for quality control.

 ## 📈 Key Results at a Glance